mccartnm/CppToolkitSublimeText/README.md

 And bam!
 You'll be moved to the source file, all the right guts and ownership will be filled in, no pesky non-const classifiers or default values, and your cursor will be right where you need it to start typing the function body!

-> Note: At the moment, this assumes, just like the `Alt + O` shortcut, that the header and implentation are next to each other in the filesystem.
+> Note: At the moment, this assumes, just like the `Alt + O` shortcut, that the header and implementation are next to each other in the filesystem.
 In the future I may add ways to declare an implementation root or location or some such.

 ### The Catch
 Ultimately, this tool is parsing the file and doing what it can with immediate information but, as any C++ developer knows, the language has quite a few caveats so you may not get the perfect signature or ownership every time however it should still get you moving in the right direction and speed up _a lot_ of typing.